 From $950, mondaine.com

-If Frederique Constant is more your style then you've also got five original Horological Smartwatch designs to choose from, with three different leather strapped versions on offer and two variations of the metallic-finished model.
+If Frederique Constant is more your style then watchmaker first kicked things off in 2015 with five original Horological Smartwatch designs equipped with three different leather strapped versions and two variations of the metallic-finished model.

-Alpina has the biggest range in the MMT lineup, with eight Horological Smartwatch models currently available, and specific models for ladies making up the numbers.
+Alpina has the biggest range in the MMT lineup and initially kicked things off with eight Horological Smartwatch models and specific models for ladies making up the numbers.

-Like the Mondaine and the Frederique Constant models detailed above, the MotionX tech inside means step counting and sleep monitoring and a 2-year battery life.
+Like the Mondaine and the Frederique Constant models detailed above, the MotionX tech inside means step counting, sleep monitoring and a 2-year battery life.

 From $1,095, alpinawatches.com